nourmahfel/Work_experience/README.md

-# Practical: Quality Control and Trimming (with Docker and Trimmomatic)
+# Practical: Quality Control and Trimming

 In this practical you will learn to import, view, and check the quality of raw high-throughput sequencing data using FastQC and Trimmomatic (via Docker).